yext/search-headless/docs/search-headless.parentstate.md

 ## ParentState interface

-The overall shape of the redux state tree, with each key value pair of headlessId to [State](./search-headless.state.md) representing a single AnswersHeadless instance.
+The overall shape of the redux state tree, with each key value pair of headlessId to [State](./search-headless.state.md) representing a single SearchHeadless instance.

 <b>Signature:</b>